aa1024/strQ/README.md

 ## codeQ/libs

-It will take few days for me to develop a farework where the intial following points will work smoothly.

 Project for standalone libraries that can be loaded in a q session for :

 1. Importing a library